Where did it come from?

 - Labelling and communication – defines comprehensive requirements for clear product labelling and company advertising, to ensure all necessary information for consumers and no misleading claims.

 - Inspection, certification and control – the requirements for all products, their ingredients and their manufacturing to be certified by a competent body, authorised by independent accreditation.
 The process is repeated annually to ensure on-going compliance.

 The COSMOS-standard can be used by any company or manufacturer that wishes to produce and market organic or natural cosmetics to the highest standards, demonstrating their integrity and probity.
 To do this, they must apply to an authorised certification body which will conduct a thorough audit of their operation to ensure all the requirements of the Standard are met.

 The Standard can also be used by authorised certification bodies to offer certification to their clients.
 To do this, they must apply to the COSMOS-standard AISBL, a process that involves joining as an associate member, and also applying to their nominated accreditation body to be accredited for the scopes they want to certify.

 The Standard is owned by the COSMOS-standard AISBL and its elected Board is responsible for maintaining and updating it.
 The Board follows an open process and will announce when it undertakes a review, together with a timetable for public consultation, generally allowing two rounds, first to gather initial comments and proposals for amendments, then to comment on the amendments that it draws up.

-The Board is assisted by a Technical Committee, consisting of technical specialists appointed by the Board, generally from the member organisations, though they join as individuals, not as representatives of a company or other interest.
+The Board is assisted by a Technical Committee, consisting of technical specialists appointed by the Board.
+They are generally from the member organisations and join as individuals, not as representatives of a company or other interest.
 Their role is to recommend appropriate interpretations on technical questions that emerge, and identify standards issues that need to considered with recommendations for addressing them.